Should You Consider Rebranding?

 When the company was first started, was design something that you invested in?
 Starting a company comes with a million tasks, and perhaps design was on the back burner.
 It’s important for organizations to have a consistent identity, especially now, with all of the different platforms consumers are using.
 Check in and make sure things like your business cards are in line with your website, which is in line with your Facebook page and so on and so forth.
 If there’s inconsistency, it might be time to consider a brand cleanup!

-Take some time to think about how you compete with brands similar to your own.
+Take some time to think about how you compare with brands similar to your own.
 If there's a company that's performing better, try and nail down how it is that they're representing themselves compared to you.
 A brand isn't a logo - it's the entire perception of your company.
 A professional and cohesive identity for your brand is very important in both standing out and creating a credible reputation that's consistent and recognizable.

 3. Could your brand be stronger and built to better reflect your company values and goals?
 What do people think of when they see your logo or website?